 Online security demands change regularly, so it would only make sense for the security standards to change along with them.
 SOC 2 mapping allows organizations to stay ahead of the security standards and take a proactive approach by being acutely aware of any advantages that other frameworks may highlight.
 Other key elements of SOC 2 mapping are to

 - Link the relationship between the TSPs and the requirements of another specified framework

-- To expand your compliance beyond SOC 2 and grant you a competitive edge
+- Expand your compliance beyond SOC 2 and grant you a competitive edge

 Are you certain that your organization has implemented the right (and enough) security and reporting frameworks to achieve your objectives accurately?

 Who Should Use SOC 2 Mapping?

 Gone are the days when organizations can sit back and hope for the best.
 Compliance with multiple security frameworks is key to eliminating all weak links within your policies and controls and fulfilling different customer demands.
 We recommend SOC 2 mapping for:

 - All SaaS companies or service providers who are using the cloud

 - Any organizations whose customers require different standards